biplavpoudel/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-A basic Tic-Tac-Toe project in C
+A basic Tic-Tac-Toe project in C Language.